HTP vs LTP - Lighting Desk Basics 5

 The colour mixing from LED fixtures is produced by the intensity of the Red, Green and Blue LEDs.
 This would make you assume that the RGB intensity channels would be controlled using HTP but many desks and fixture personality files set LED colour mixing similar to the colour wheel in a moving spot – LTP.

-The choice of either using HTP or LTP for control of LED fixtures is down to personal preference –mine is nearly always HTP.
+The choice of either using HTP or LTP for control of LED fixtures is down to personal preference – my preference depends on what I’m doing.
 Some points to remember are:

 HTP with LED gives you the ability to “mix” scenes on different faders in a way that makes sense.
 A Red scene and a Blue scene mixed with give you a pinky, magenta look.
 The downside to using HTP is that when manually fading between two distinct scenes you often get an odd colour mix in the middle of the fade, as the two “add up”.